openenergymonitor/guide/source/setup/esp8266-adapter-emontx.markdown

 ![emonesp-scan.png](/images/setup/esp8266adapter/emonesp-scan.png)

-6) Select the WIFI network that you wish to connect to, enter passkey and click Connect.
+6) Select the WiFi network that you wish to connect to, enter passkey and click 'Connect'.
 Wait about 30s for the module to connect.
 Once connected the module will show its IP-address in the interface (underlined in red in the screenshot).

 ![emonesp-ipaddress.png](/images/setup/esp8266adapter/emonesp-ipaddress.png)

 7) Click on the IP address to change your browser to the new location.
-Reconnect to your home WIFI network.
-Refresh the page to load the emonESP configuration page across your home LAN WIFI rather than the access point.
+Re-connect to your home WiFi network.
+Refresh the page to load the emonESP configuration page across your home LAN WiFi rather than the access point.

-8) If you wish to post data to emoncms.org, enter your emoncms.org write apikey found on your emoncms.org account page.
+8) If you wish to post data to Emoncms.org, enter your Emoncms.org write apikey found on your Emoncms.org account page.

 9) Set the Emoncms Node Name to 0 or other numeric node id in the range 0 – 31 (Emoncms.org does not currently support non-numeric node names).